GoogleCloudPlatform/dataflow-opinion-analysis/README.md

 ## How to run the sample
-The overview for configuring and running this sample is as follows:
+The steps for configuring and running this sample are as follows:

+- Setup your Google Cloud Platform project and permissions.
+- Install tools necessary for compiling and deploying the code in this sample.
-1. Create a project and other cloud resources.
+- Create and setup a Cloud Storage bucket and Cloud Pub/Sub topics.
+- Create or verify a configuration for your project.
-2. Clone or download the sample code.
+- Clone the sample code
-3. Modify settings for cron jobs in YAML files located in the scheduler directory.
-4. Deploy the App Engine application responsible for orchestration.
+- Specify cron jobs for the App Engine scheduling  app
+- Create the BigQuery dataset
+- Deploy the Dataflow pipelines
+- Clean up

 ### Prerequisites